Felicia1993/Data-Analysis/Readme.md

-This project involves the study project in data analysis
+This project involves the school project in data analysis